Contents

 2.3.
 Cosmos-specific prior art

-The most embarrassing omission in earlier drafts was Allen, Berg, and Davidson’s study of Interchain Security.
-Their paper is the most directly adjacent institutional-economics analysis of a core Cosmos governance object.
+Allen, Berg, and Davidson’s study of Interchain Security is the most directly adjacent institutional-economics analysis of a core Cosmos governance object.
 It treats ICS as a governance and contracting problem shaped by incomplete contracts, opportunism, vertical integration risk, and asset-specific investments.
-That analysis does not make the present Article redundant.
-It clarifies the boundary.
+That analysis clarifies the boundary.
 Allen-Berg-Davidson ask how a shared-security arrangement should be governed so that it remains robust and value-adding.
-This Article asks what institutional work remains outside the strongest formal layer when sovereignty is preserved and why that work becomes politically consequential when stress arrives.
+The residual-formalization question asks what institutional work remains outside the strongest formal layer when sovereignty is preserved and why that work becomes politically consequential when stress arrives.

 That distinction becomes sharper once the empirical record is updated.
 Allen-Berg-Davidson focus on the design and governance of a formal attachment mechanism meant to stabilize interchain relations.
-The present Article is interested in what happens when that mechanism does not become the dominant solution and the burden returns to forums, foundations, relayer operators, and ad hoc subsidy politics.
-In other words, theirs is a paper about governing shared security under incomplete contracts.
-This one is a paper about the institutional consequences of preserving sovereignty when shared security fails to absorb the ecosystem’s coordination burden.
+The residual question concerns what happens when that mechanism does not become the dominant solution and the burden returns to forums, foundations, relayer operators, and ad hoc subsidy politics: the institutional consequences of preserving sovereignty when shared security does not absorb the ecosystem’s coordination burden.

-The difference matters because ICS itself now looks less like a settled solution and more like a failed counter-design.
+The difference matters because ICS itself now looks less like a settled solution and more like a limited or retreating counter-design.
 Neutron exited the arrangement in March 2025.
-Stride later moved away from replicated-security dependence into a more concentrated set.
-Gaia v27 disabled creation of new consumer chains.
-In other words, the strongest intra-ecosystem attempt to formalize retention through shared security did not become the dominant organizational solution.
+Stride moved off replicated security as the Hub adopted opt-in partial set security.
+Gaia v27 disabled creation of new consumer chains as part of a staged ICS removal plan.
+The evidence supports a narrower conclusion: shared security remains conceptually possible, while the strongest intra-ecosystem attempt to formalize retention through shared security did not become the dominant organizational solution.
 That strengthens the residual-formalization argument rather than displacing it.

 2.4.
 Williamson and adjacent TCE literature

-Williamson’s framework would illuminate part of the case, especially the asset-specificity of validator and relayer investments, the temporal specificity of client and route maintenance, and the incomplete-contract character of interchain security arrangements.
-Vatiero’s transaction-cost critique of smart contracts reinforces that point by showing why blockchain enforcement does not eliminate adaptation problems.
-This Article does not use Williamson as its primary framework because its central object is not contract-structure minimization or governance-form selection.
-It is the residual institutional burden generated by a sovereignty-first architecture.
+Williamson’s (1985) framework illuminates part of the case, especially the asset-specificity of validator and relayer investments, the temporal specificity of client and route maintenance, and the incomplete-contract character of interchain security arrangements.
+Vatiero’s (2022) transaction-cost critique of smart contracts reinforces that point by showing why blockchain enforcement does not eliminate adaptation problems.
+Williamson remains secondary because the central object is residual institutional burden generated by a sovereignty-first architecture, not contract-structure minimization or governance-form selection.
 For that question, Hirschman, Ostrom, and Helmke-Levitsky supply the better vocabulary.
-Williamson remains relevant as a secondary resource and as a rival frame the Article deliberately sets aside.

 3. Method and Scope

-The Article is a public-architecture and public-governance study.
+The analysis is a public-architecture and public-governance study, structured as a theory-developing single-case design (George and Bennett 2005; Gerring 2007).
 It relies on four source classes.

 First, protocol and documentation sources establish the baseline architecture: Cosmos SDK materials, IBC materials, Interchain Security materials, and AtomOne constitutional and launch materials.
 Second, governance sources establish formal voice and public institutional conflict: governance proposals, forum discussions, and associated public records.
 Third, operational materials establish residual maintenance burden: relayer documentation, subsidy requests, and public service commitments.
 Fourth, public disclosures and reporting reconstruct the LSM and Interchain Foundation controversies.